 As mentioned above, growing your hair isn’t just about maintaining your hair but it involves full-health care as well.
 Vitamins can aid your hair growth by making up for your dietary deficiencies.
 Vitamins like E and A can help improve your skin and promote healthier hair and nails.
-Oils like Omega and Biotin 3 fatty acids can help can help with the shine and luster of your hair.
+Oils like Omega and Biotin 3 fatty acids can help with the shine and luster of your hair.
 Taking vitamins daily along with drinking the daily recommended amount of water.
 These small and easy steps can make all the difference to your hair growth.
 Learn more about vitamin health.

 Massage your scalp regularly to improve your scalp blood circulation.
 Circulation is vital to making your scalp healthy and promote hair growth.
-Massage your scalp gently for five to ten minutes in a circular motion with natural oil applied to your roots for the best results.
+Massage your scalp gently for five to ten minutes in a circular motion with natural

-Natural hair has the tendency to become fragile and dry.
+Natural hair has a tendency to become fragile and dry.
 This makes curly hair more susceptible to damage, which is why your hair doesn’t grow.
 It is vital to moisturize your hair regularly to seal in moisture.
 Moisturizing does not make hair grow quicker but it does help retain the length of the hair.

 Low-manipulation and protective hairstyles save your hair from the harsh elements and damage from everyday styling.
 Examples of protective hairstyles include wigs, weaves and braids check out our blog about protective styles.
-Low manipulation hairstyles require as little styling and teasing as possible braid-outs, twist and buns.
-Low-manipulation and protective hair helps to stop damage to your ends and gives your hair a break to allow it to grow.
+Low manipulation hairstyles require as little styling and teasing as possible braid-outs, twist, and buns.
+Low-manipulation and protective hair help to stop damage to your ends and gives your hair a break to allow it to grow.